AjNenad/MilleniumFalcon/README.md

 # Hi there!
-This is my first html game, I hope you will enjoy it ;)
+I eddited some code from "W3Schools" resource and created my first html game.
+I hope you will enjoy it ;)